illiasaveliev/image-viewer/docs/part4/part.md

 5. Use the same steps to attach **AmazonS3FullAccess** policy

+6. Use the same steps to attach **AWSLambdaBasicExecutionRole** policy

-6. Try to label new images.
+7. Try to label new images.
     - Open the **Image Viewer** web site and upload new image.
     - Find new image in the table and examine created tags for it.
 It may take some time so use a **Refresh** button to update table